updated on 07 January 2025

 It's important to apply before the deadline because chambers will begin reviewing applications as soon as they come in.
 The rush of forms that so often come in on deadline day will contain too many rushed and half-hearted applications.

-As recruiters continually tell us, even those organisations that don’t start reviewing applications as soon as they arrive will review them in the chronological order that they were received – so it really pays to submit early.
+As recruiters continually tell us, even those organisations that don’t start reviewing applications as soon as they arrive will likely review them in the chronological order that they were received – so it pays to submit early.

-It's crucial to make the most of the time available to carefully hone applications.
 You must tailor each application to the relevant chambers before submitting.
 Recruiters will see through your copy and pasted work.

 The best chance of success is to submit a handful of highly polished, targeted applications, rather than firing off as many as you can.